Health Benefits

 We might think that Clementine and Sapota are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Clementine and Sapota Facts such as their taste, shape, color, and size are also distinct.
 The difference between Clementine and Sapota is explained here.

 The amount of calories in 100 gm of fresh Clementine and Sapota with peel is Not Available and 40.00 kcal and the amount of calories without peel is 47.00 kcal and Not Available respectively.
-Thus, Clementine and Sapota belong to Low Calorie Fruits and Low Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
+Thus, Clementine and Sapota belong to and category.These fruits might or might not differ with respect to their scientific classification.
 The order of Clementine and Sapota is Sapindales and Cucurbitales respectively.
 Clementine belongs to Rutaceae family and Sapota belongs to Cucurbitaceae family.
 Clementine belongs to Citrus genus of C. clementina species and Sapota belongs to Cucurbita genus of Pepo species.
 Beings plants, both fruits belong to Plantae Kingdom.